google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/js.md

 {# wf_published_on: 2018-07-30 #}
 {# wf_blink_components: Platform>DevTools #}

-# DevTools For Beginners: Getting Started with JavaScript{: .page-title}
+# DevTools For Beginners: Getting Started with JavaScript {: .page-title}

 This is the second in a series of tutorials that teach you the basics of web development.